What Are Soft Skills? Examples and Guide

 You can develop soft skills through diverse channels.
 Don’t limit yourself to just one approach.
 Variety will help you find out the best way to learn and improve.
 Taking this step will positively impact your career.

-• Self-evaluate your performance— Write down the soft skills you know you have to work on.
+• Self-evaluate your performance: Write down the soft skills that you need to work on.
 Create a plan with a timeframe to improve them.
 Not sure how to self-evaluate?
 You can research online for a self-assessment tool to help.

-• Ask for feedback — Your coworkers will know other soft skills you must learn.
+• Ask for feedback: Your coworkers will know other soft skills you must learn.
 Ask them where they see potential for improvement and examples of how you haven’t done as well in the past.
-Use this information to create a betterment plan.
+Use this information to create a plan for improvement.

-• Reach out to a mentor— if you have a mentor in the workplace or from your studies, ask their opinions on your work, if you’ve met expectations, where they see room for improvement, and how to achieve it.
+• Reach out to a mentor: If you have a mentor in the workplace or from your studies, ask their opinions on your work, if you’ve met expectations, where they see room for improvement, and how to achieve it.
 No mentor?
-You can reach out to a membership organization from your industry, to a previous manager, or ask if your workplace offers a mentorship program.
+You can contact a membership organization from your industry, a previous manager, or ask if your workplace offers a mentorship program.

 Be flexible and consistent in learning soft skills.
 Unlike the traditional education and experience approach to hard skills, learning soft skills is not as clear-cut.
-You can reevaluate your improvement by:
+Here are a few ways you can evaluate your improvement:

-• Self-evaluating your progress after a reasonable amount of time; think three months or six months.
+• Self-evaluate your progress after a reasonable amount of time; think three months or six months.

-• Reconvening with a mentor to discuss your previous plans, the results and the next steps to continue improving.
+• Reconvene with a mentor to discuss your previous plans, the results, and the next steps to continue improving.

-• Requesting feedback from managers and colleagues every so often to determine if your effort is working as intended.
+• Request feedback from managers and colleagues every so often to determine if your effort is working as intended.

 Our Cover letter builder can help you write the perfect cover letter.
 Start Now!

-How you include soft skills in your resume will depend on the resume format.
-The chronological and combination formats feature the traditional bulleted list for a skills section but the functional format – also known as the skills-based resume – divides your skills into different sections, such as “Summary of Qualifications” and “Professional Skills.”
+The soft skills resume placement depends on your resume format.
+The chronological and combination formats feature the traditional bulleted list for a skills section but the functional format also known as the skills-based resume divides your skills into different sections, such as “Summary of Qualifications” and “Professional Skills.”

 The correct format for you will depend on your years of experience.

-Here’s an example of an accountants’ hard and soft skills list:
+Here’s an example of a hard an soft skills list for an accountant resume:

 • Analytical thinking